 - 3.1.1 Safe Work Apparel-Construction/Warehousing Areas - Minimum safe work apparel requirements include: - Durable shirts with full-length sleeves (continuous) that cover the entire upper torso and arms.
-Shirts constructed of mesh and/or netting material are prohibited

-NOTE: Arm sleeves (synthetic/compression material) combined with short-sleeved shirts do not meet this requirement.

-- Full length durable pants in good condition that extend to the ankles - Clothing made of natural fibers (e.g., cotton) is recommended - Avoid wearing loose clothing, rings, and/or necklaces that may contact or get caught or tangled in moving parts, equipment, or energized systems

-3.1.2 Footwear-Construction/Warehousing Areas

-- Personnel assigned to or visiting Construction/Warehousing areas shall wear sturdy, ankle-high, safety-toed footware that meet or exceed the requirements of ASTM F2413, Standard Specification for Performance Requirements for Protective (Safety) Toe Cap Footwear.
-Footwear such as tennis/athletic shoes, open-toed shoes, sandals, moccasins, high heels, boat shoes, and mules are not acceptable footwear - Footwear must be in good condition, free from holes, tears, and other damage that impacts their protective qualities - Use metatarsal guards in conjunction with the protective footwear as identified in the JHA for the task sandals, moccasins, high heels, boat shoes, flats, mules, etc. are not acceptable footwear
+Shirts constructed of mesh and/or netting material are prohibited - NOTE: Arm sleeves (synthetic/compression material) combined with short-sleeved shirts do not meet this requirement. - Full length durable pants in good condition that extend to the ankles - Clothing made of natural fibers (e.g., cotton) is recommended - Avoid wearing loose clothing, rings, and/or necklaces that may contact or get caught or tangled in moving parts, equipment, or energized systems - 3.1.2 Footwear-Construction/Warehousing Areas - Personnel assigned to or visiting Construction/Warehousing areas shall wear safety-toed, sturdy leather work boots that cover the ankle and meet or exceed the requirements of ASTM F2413, Standard Specification for Performance Requirements for Protective (Safety) Toe Cap Footwear.
+Footwear such as tennis/athletic shoes, open-toed shoes, sandals, moccasins, high heels, boat shoes, and mules are not acceptable footwear at construction and warehousing locations. - Footwear must be in good condition, free from holes, tears, and other damage that impacts their protective qualities - Use metatarsal guards in conjunction with the protective footwear as identified in the JHA for the task - 3.1.2.1 Footwear-Construction/Warehousing Support Facilities - Personnel assigned to or visiting Construction/Warehousing Support Facilities (e.g., office trailers or buildings) shall wear sturdy, closed-toed shoes in good condition with a maximum one-inch heel.
+Footwear such as open-toed shoes, sandals, moccasins, high heels, boat shoes, flats, mules, etc. are not acceptable footwear